tuckthomas/OpnLend/README.md

 ### No-Nonsense, Privacy Focused Approach
 Do you desire to no longer have to send your customers' data to a remote server owned and operated by someone else?
 With OpnLend CE, you can deploy a loan origination system locally over your LAN connection.

+From the very start of this project, one of the primary features in mind was the integratoin of AI while maintaining customer data privacy.
+While the fine-tuned AI model may likely be offered as a properietary feature to OpnLend, it is my full intent to include integration of an open source model for the OpnLend Community Edition.
+One of the primary challenges around such a model is that the overwhelming majority of commercial banking borrowers are private companies with private financial statements.
+Most, if not all, publicly available financial LLMs have been trained on publicly available data.
+Furthermore, existing models currently lack the capacity to evaluate the aggregate relationship (one or more businesses and one of more individuals); including personal financial wherewithal (personal cash flow, liqudiity, assets, liabilities, net worth, etc.).

 ### Placing Your Needs First, As It Should Be
 Don't need a module?
 Remove it.
 Integration of other AGPL v3 compatible solutions is encouraged.
 My OpnLend solution is ***intended for your institution to scale based upon on its needs; not the needs of other institutions***.
 Ultimately, helping you more efficiently lend to businesses of all sizes, farmers, real estate investors, and others to build a better economy.